Optimization via a Control-Centric Framework: Mathematical Background

 \subsection{Desired Convergence Properties}

 We introduce a family of decay conditions for Lyapunov functions that generate different convergence behaviors.
 Rather than analyzing specific algorithms, we adopt a template-based viewpoint: given a candidate Lyapunov function $V$, the choice of a decay inequality $\dot V \leq -\sigma(V,t)$ determines the temporal properties of convergence.
 By varying the form of $\sigma$, one recovers exponential, FT, FxT, and PT regimes.
-These results are stated in the following lemmas for reference and will serve as fundamental ingredients throughout the remainder of the paper.
+The following lemmas summarize well-established results from control and optimization theory that will serve as fundamental ingredients throughout the remainder of the paper.

-We summarize the known convergence results as lemmas to be used in later sections.
-These results are well established in control and optimization theory and are stated here for completeness.